mcp-getgather/mcp-gateway/README.md

 ### Github OAuth app

-Create a Github OAuth app at [Deverloper Settings](https://github.com/settings/developers).
+Create a Github OAuth app at [Developer Settings](https://github.com/settings/developers).

 Set the Authorization callback URL to be `[PROTOCOL]//[HOST]/[CALLBACK_PATH]`.

 - `PROTOCOL` is `http:` or `https:`. `https:` is required in some cases, e.g., Claude Desktop Connectors.
-- `HOST` is the hostname of your server, including the port.
+- `HOST` is the hostname of your service, including the port.
 - `CALLBACK_PATH` is default to `/auth/github/callback`, see below for more details.

 ## Run locally